© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman period native settlement 340m east of Hethpool Linn is a scheduled monument protected by Historic England under reference 1016143.
 View the official record →

-Roman period native settlement 340m east of Hethpool Linn is a scheduled ancient monument in Northumberland comprising the remains of a settlement occupied during the Roman period.
+The native settlement 340m east of Hethpool Linn is a Romano-British archaeological site located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016143.

 Roman period native settlement 340m east of Hethpool Linn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016143.